Connecting with other CPN playgroups near you

-Visiting other playgroups near you provides a great opportunity to share, connect and be encouraged by others in your neighbourhood who are also involved in ministry through Playgroups in the local church context.
+Visiting other playgroups near you provides a great opportunity to share, connect and be encouraged by others in your area who are also involved in ministry through Playgroups in the local church context.
+Check out the Playgroup locator https://cpn.org.au/playgroup-locator/ to find a CPN playgroup near you!

 As we consider the ministry of Playgroup, we are “walking the journey” with the families who attend … the parenting journey, their own personal journey (children and adults) and their faith journey.